ueide/Game_NinjaR/README.md

     ```

 3. **Live server**
-   - Open the file in a code editor like visual studio code.
+   - Open the file in a code editor like Visual Studio Code.
    - Find and select the file "index.html".
-   - Click in "live server".
+   - Click on "live server".

 ## How to Play